pechyony/pid-controller/README.md

        tune_s_Kp - inidicator (0/1) if the value of s_Kp should be tuned
        tune_s_Ki - indicator (0/1) if the value of s_Ki should be tuned
        tune_s_Kd - indicator (0/1) if the value of s_Kd should be tuned
-       cte|speed - metric to optimize, "cte" - optimization of cte, "speed" - optimization of speed and cte.
+       cte|speed - metric to optimize, "cte" - optimization of cte, "speed" - joint optimization of speed and cte

 ## Reflection